How to order recycling, food, and garden waste containers

-Use this service to request for a bin or recycling container.
+Use this service to request a replacement Wheeled Bin or recycling container(s).

 From 1st April 2019 there will be a £15 administration and delivery charge for any replacement wheeled bins.

 All residents, whether new or existing householders will have to pay for any replacement wheeled bin.
 This includes lost, damaged or additional capacity bins.
 Recycling receptacles will remain free of charge.

 Payment for the lost or damaged replacement containers can be made online at Merthyr.gov.uk or at the Civic Centre reception.
 Payment for additional capacity bins can be made to an authorised officer of the council following the successful application for the container.

 If you have a bin at your property when delivery is attempted, a bin will not be delivered but you will still be charged.

 A list of frequently asked questions has been provided below which should address the majority of queries.
 For further information please contact the Support Service on firstname.lastname@example.org

 Why do I have to pay for my waste containers?